microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/exchangeprotectionpolicy-create.md

 ---
 title: "Create a new exchangeProtectionPolicy"
-description: "Create a Protection Policy for a M365 service Exchange"
+description: "Create a Protection Policy for a M365 service Exchange."
 author: "tushar20, manikantsinghms"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"